SciFracX/FractionalCalculus.jl/docs/src/index.md

 - Symbolic differentiation and integration

 - Add more visualization of how the fraction derivative and integral are changing based on Makie or Javis or Manim

+- Add more algorithms

+- Add Pluto or Jupyter notebook based examples

 ## Contributing